neilobremski/doofus/README.md

 ### Volume Mapping for Recordings

-The recordings directory is now mapped to the host filesystem, allowing you to:
+The recordings directory is now mapped to the host filesystem for diagnostic purposes, allowing you to:
 - Inspect raw 5-second segments directly: `ls -la recordings/`
-- Access generated screenfilms at: `recordings/exports/filename.mp4`
 - Debug recording issues by examining segment files
+- Monitor the continuous recording process

+**Note**: The `screenfilm` command saves output files directly to the caller-specified filename (same as before).
+The volume mapping is purely for diagnostics and troubleshooting.

 Set the host recordings directory with the `DOOFUS_RECORDINGS_DIR` environment variable:
 ```bash